rasulkireev/django-saas-starter/{{ cookiecutter.project_slug }}/README.md

   I haven't found a reliable way to programmatcialy set this template.
 When you have created your products in Stripe and synced them, update the template with the correct plan id.
 {% endif %}

+{% if cookiecutter.use_logfire == 'y' %}
+## Logfire
+To start using Logfire, checkout their docs: https://logfire.pydantic.dev/docs/

+It will be simple:
+- Register
+- Create a project
+- Get a write token and add it to env vars in your prod environment
+{% endif %}

 ## Deployment

 1. Create 4 apps on CapRover.